3R Waste

 - Budget

-- The cost of disposal shall be borne by the beneficiary (department, division, chemical substance handling group, etc.).
+- Disposal costs shall be borne by the beneficiary (department, division, chemical substance handling group, etc.).

 - Other